manuelmgn/2024-FrontendMasters-Python/README.md

-# 2024 - Frontend Masters - Python Fundamentals
+# 2024 - Frontend Masters - Python Fundamentals & Practical Guide to PYthon

-Notes for the course "Python Fundamentals" taught by Nina Zakharenko at Frontend Masters.
+Notes for the courses "Python Fundamentals" and "Practical Guide to PYthon", both taught by Nina Zakharenko at Frontend Masters.

 September 2024.